Kavach (TV series): 7 years later

 After a while, Angad and Sandhya have a daughter, Aastha.
 On the other hand, Sandhya misses Prem and is desperately searching for him.
 Prem is shown to be living in Kapil's house like an animal, completely untouched by human interaction.
 Soon Sandhya finds Prem and brings him home, but he is not well accepted by all the Jindals due to his wild behavior.
 A rift develops between Sandhya and Angad due to Prem, as Angad starts feeling that Sandhya favors Prem who is her and Kapil's son over their own daughter, Aastha.
 Sakshi returns and becomes jealous on seeing Prem's growing attachment towards Sandhya.
 She soon takes control over Sandhya's body with the help of tantriks.
 However, with the help of a psychic named Rekha, Sandhya is able to find the truth behind Sakshi's death and convinces Angad to help her.
 Sandhya tells Sakshi that she will sacrifice herself and her life and leave everything to Sakshi.
 Sakshi is moved by Sandhya's kind act and finally decides to leave giving Prem safety to Sandhya.

 After Sakshi's departure, Prem is constantly haunted by an evil entity named Bhao.
 Since Prem is a child born through the union of a human, Sandhya and Kapil, a spirit, he is supposed to possess special powers.
-But this was not know to anyone except a tantrik, Bhao who wanted to become immortal by capturing his body.
+But this was not known to anyone except a tantrik, Bhao who wanted to become immortal by capturing his body.
 So, he sends his spirits to force Sandhya to give his son.
 But with the help of Rekha, Sandhya and Angad defeat every spirit sent by Bhao.
 Bhao who was afraid that Prem shouldn't know about his power, learns that Prem uses his powers and saves his family.
 Finally, Sandhya learns about Bhao and how finish him.
 Meanwhile, Bhao sends Rasika, a spirit who makes her whole family into ghungroo and blackmails Sandhya to give up Prem.
 She finally gives Prem to Bhao.
 She manages to get back her family.
 Meanwhile, Bhao captures Prem's body and goes to kill Angad and Rekha.
 But Prem resists him and his rituals becomes incomplete.
 Finally, he goes to Sandhya replacing Prem to stop her in her plan to finish Bhao.
 But Prem tries to make Sandhya aware of Bhao so that they could finish Bhao.
 Thus, Sandhya being a mother now becomes a kavach (shield) for Prem protecting him from Bhao.